mattbator/ts2019/veeam/veeam.rst

 By default the Veeam Backup Server will deploy a Windows SQL Server Express database instance.
 A production Veeam deployment would use an external, highly available database.

 The installer will also create a Veeam Backup Repository to act as a backup target, by default it will select the volume with the most free space exposed to the backup server (the local 250GB disk added to the *Initials*\ **-VeeamServer** VM).

-For storing backups of Nutanix AHV VMs, Veeam currently supports the use of simple backup repositories, scale-out backup repositories, and ExaGrid appliances.
-HPE StoreOne and DellEMC DataDomain appliances are not currently supported. <Is this still current?
-We could probably break out into a bullet list of the supported platforms with a sentence or two about each option, at least for scale out backup repo>
+For storing backups of Nutanix AHV VMs, Veeam currently supports the use of simple backup repositories (any Windows-compatible file or block storage), scale-out backup repositories, and ExaGrid appliances.
+DellEMC Data Domain DD Boost and HPE StoreOnce Catalyst proprietary storage protocols are not currently supported for Veeam Availability for Nutanix, but each of these storage targets can still be used as standard CIFS repositories.

 While waiting for installation to complete, proceed to `Deploying Veeam Proxy Appliance`_.